 Stephens Island in the Marlborough Sounds was the last home of the tiny, nocturnal, flightless Stephens Island wren.
-It was discovered in 1894, and became extinct in 1895.
+Discovered in 1894, it became extinct in 1895.
 It was once thought that the wrens were all killed by Tibbles, the lighthouse keeper’s cat, but feral cats and tree clearance may have also played a part.

 Islands as refuges

 Some islands became refuges for animals that were once abundant on the mainland.
-For example by 1910, there were only 500 surviving North Island saddlebacks, all on Hen Island, off the Whāngārei coast.
+For example, by 1910, there were only 500 surviving North Island saddlebacks, all on Hen Island, off the Whāngārei coast.
 By 1964 Big Cape Island, off Stewart Island, was the only home for the 36 South Island saddlebacks that remained.
-When rats invaded the island, the birds were taken to rat-free islands close by.
+When rats invaded, the birds were taken to rat-free islands close by.
 At this time, Little Barrier Island, in the Hauraki Gulf, was the only place you could find stitchbirds.

 Nearshore islands host all of New Zealand’s tuatara, with the largest population on Stephens Island.
 That island is also home to Hamilton’s frog, possibly the world’s rarest amphibian.
 Its habitat once consisted of a single boulder bank near the island’s summit.
 Maud Island has pakeka frogs, which are almost as rare.